ivanvison/CPDSeleniumTraining/README.md

 Thank you for getting to this point.
-This repository was created for a project to learn and test Selenium with Chrome Dev tools and Chrome Dev Tools (CDP).
+This repository was created for a project to learn and test Selenium with Chrome Dev tools and Chrome Dev Protocols (CDP).

 ## Topics Covered
 - Concepts